brandur/sorg/content/nanoglyphs-drafts/011-alfred.md

 I’ll be the first to admit that I’m a software person that doesn’t buy a lot of software.
 Consciously, I’m all in on supporting developers and know it’s the right thing to do, but there’s a feeling deep in the back of my mind that if I opt into commercial software now, there’s a good chance it becomes a recurring cost, and lock in makes it hard to get out.
 Affordable now, but with a lifetime cost of ownership that’s uncomfortably high.
 Think of all those poor Oracle users out there.

 I’ve been using the free version of Alfred for almost ten years, and bought a license for the first time a few months ago.
-The free version is so generous that it didn’t even buy me that much -- the one paid feature I’m using is the teal theme -- but I’ve extracted at least a license’s worth of value over it over that period.
+The free version is so generous that it didn’t even buy me that much -- the one paid feature I’m using is the teal theme -- but I’ve gotten 100 licenses worth of value over it over that period, so the time was right.
+I bought the £45 edition that comes with lifetime upgrades.

 ---